American espionage in China: 2000s

+2010s

 According to an investigation by The New York Times, the government of the PRC was able to either kill or imprison 18 to 20 CIA sources from 2010 to 2012; an article in Foreign Policy cited a higher number, putting the number of sources killed at at least 30.
 A joint CIA and FBI counterintelligence operation set up to investigate the intelligence failure advanced three different theories as to why the spy network was dismantled: (1) there was a mole within the CIA, (2) "sloppy tradecraft" and (3) PRC intelligence agents had hacked the covert system the CIA used to communicate with its foreign sources.
-The New York Times said that the debate over the cause remained unsolved while the a former American intelligence official cited by Foreign Policy said investigators concluded that it was caused by a "confluence and combination of events."
+The New York Times said that the debate over the cause remained unsolved while a former American intelligence official cited by Foreign Policy said investigators concluded that it was caused by a "confluence and combination of events."
 In January 2018, a former CIA officer named Jerry Chun Shing Lee was arrested and would eventually plead guilty on suspicion of helping dismantle the network while the Foreign Policy article ascribed, notwithstanding the arrest, the failure to the ability of the PRC intelligence agencies to penetrate the CIA's communication system.

+The 2010s global surveillance disclosures by Edward Snowden demonstrated extensive United States intelligence activities in China.
+This heightened fears by Chinese policymakers of cyberattacks against China.
+As part of its response, the Chinese Communist Party (CCP) in 2014 formed the Cybersecurity and Information Leading Group and the National People's Congress passed the Cyber Security Law.

 Sun Bo, a general manager of the China Shipbuilding Industry Corporation, was investigated for corruption and supplying classified information to the CIA, including technical specifications of the Chinese aircraft carrier Liaoning, according to Asia Times.
 Sun Bo was sentenced to 12 years in prison on July 4, 2019.

+2020s

-A December 2020 article by Zach Dorfman in Foreign Policy suggested that decades of corruption inside of the Chinese Communist Party (CCP) had created vulnerabilities exploited by outside intelligence agencies, particularly the CIA.
+A December 2020 article by Zach Dorfman in Foreign Policy suggested that decades of corruption inside of the CCP had created vulnerabilities exploited by outside intelligence agencies, particularly the CIA.
 CCP purges under the guise of anti-corruption were at least partially motivated by counterintelligence concerns.

-2021

-In October 2021, The New York Times citing a leaked CIA cable, reported that the CIA had admitted to have lost a "troubling number of informants" recruited from countries including China in recent years, with informants being killed, captured or compromised.
+In October 2021, citing a leaked CIA cable, The New York Times reported that the CIA had admitted to have lost a "troubling number of informants" recruited from countries including China in recent years, with informants being killed, captured or compromised.
 The leaked cable comes amid China's recent efforts in hunting down CIA sources to turn them into double agents.
 The memo also mentions a "breach of the classified communications system" that led to spy networks in China being caught and that some officials believe that treasonous US intelligence officers may be the culprits responsible for the arrests and execution of CIA spies.

+On May 1, 2025, the CIA released two videos filmed in Mandarin with Chinese subtitle luring Chinese officials to leak Chinese state secrets to the United States as CIA chief John Ratcliffe vowed to expand the agency's focus on Beijing.